 External grade reflective window film is designed to go on any flat glass surface and ideal where glass is not suited to internal film, or when internal access is an issue.
 You can also use it on glass banisters.
 You can purchase this film by the metre in a length of your choice, or cut to size to your exact measurments for ease of instalation.Read More

 Reflective window film (also referred to as mirror privacy film) is designed to ward off the sun's glare and heat and to keep your home, office or conservatory cooler.
+Because it is fitted externally, it is ideal for double glazed units as it prevents the heat from building up within the panes and is also compatible with most types of glass, unlike the internal films.
 The medium reflective film is very efficient when it comes to controlling excess light, heat and glare, whilst mitigating the loss of visible light.
 It also helps with reducing UV light by 99%, and major cause of fading in furnishings.